oroinc/documentation/user/back-office/reports-segments/reports/custom-reports.rst

 In the main menu, navigate to **Reports & Segments**.
 Custom reports are gathered in sections by the name of the field they are related to.
 Select the required section, navigated further to the desired report, and click it.

 .. image:: /user/img/reports/custom_reports_10.png
+   :alt: Navigating to the custom report from the main menu

 Export a Report
 ---------------